-We have a Roads Crew consisting of a Roads Supervisor, Lead Hand and a crew of five.
-Our employees are well trained and Council ensures they are kept up to date and fully trained on all new advances in road maintenance and construction.
+We have a Roads Crew consisting of a Manager of Roads and Fleet, a Roads Supervisor, a Lead Operator and a crew of six.
+Our employees are well trained, and Council ensures they are kept up to date and fully trained on all new advances in road maintenance and construction.
 Our employees work within the standards and guidelines prescribed by the Ministry of Transportation and are members of the Ontario Good Roads Association.

 Click here to view the Tyendinaga Township Map.